Contract rules

 If a customer wants to pay by ACH or bank transfer, we will usually only consider this if they are paying for 1 year or more up front.
 This is more likely to be the case for very large customers.

-For customers in an annual contract but paying monthly we require them to pay via credit card for monthly payments.
+For customers in an annual contract but paying quarterly we require them to pay via credit card - ACH or bank transfer are not accepted.

 We absolutely do not allow payment by check.